Ready to explore the possibilities of rural generalism?

 Extended scope of practice

-Build a broader set of skills to confidently support and promote the health and wellbeing of rural and remote communities.
-Specialise in your area of interest with Advanced Specialised Training.
+Build a broader set of skills to confidently support and promote the health and wellbeing of rural and remote communities, from cradle to grave.

 Rural from day one